iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

-    You need to create directory `/opt/iredmail/custom/postfix/` and the files if they don't exist, iRedMail Easy will set correct owner/group and permission for them while deployment.
+    You need to create directory `/opt/iredmail/custom/postfix/` and the files if they don't exist, iRedMail Easy will set correct owner/group and permission for them during deployment.

     If you're lasy and don't want to check files one by one, it's ok to simply copy these files from `/etc/postfix/` to `/opt/iredmail/custom/postfix/`